Opportunities and Limitations in Broadband Sensing: Quadratic scaling of IQFI

-\emph{Quadratic scaling of IQFI---} We have seen that $\pi$-pulse protocols and protocols with $BT\zeta \ll 1$ have IQFI that scales no faster than $2\pi\zeta^2 T$.
+We have seen that $\pi$-pulse protocols and protocols with $BT\zeta \ll 1$ have IQFI that scales no faster than $2\pi\zeta^2 T$.
 Even an entanglement-enhanced protocol gives linear scaling of IQFI with $T$, albeit with an improved coefficient.
-While it is tempting to think linear scaling is optimal, we now give a simple protocol with IQFI scaling quadratically in $T$.
+We now study a simple protocol with IQFI scaling quadratically in $T$.

 We consider a continuous-time protocol which applies a transverse field, $\hbar g X$, to the sensing qubit.
 This gives a full Hamiltonian of

 Assuming $\omega \sim 2g$, $BT\zeta \gg 1$ and using the rotating wave approximation \cite{allen1987optical}, we find